 More info: artdubai.ae

 Art Dubai 2026 is not the edition organizers originally planned.
-It came together under real regional pressure, with a smaller exhibitor count and a format the fair had to adapt on the fly.
-But it also happens to be the most publicly accessible version of Art Dubai in its entire history.
-Free entry, a strong regional showing, and a full programme at one of Dubai’s most iconic venues: this May has something genuinely worth showing up for.
+It came together under real regional pressure, with a smaller exhibitor count and a format adapted on the fly.
+But it is also the most publicly accessible version of Art Dubai in the fair's entire history.
+Free entry, a strong regional showing, and a full programme at one of Dubai's most iconic venues — this May has something genuinely worth showing up for.